 Another key finding from the 2020 study was that 40% of respondents worldwide struggled to learn new skills to adapt to the challenges of the COVID-19 pandemic.
 This suggests many employers could increase the support they're giving their workforce by providing training that reflects the latest trends and developments in technology.

-6. Overlooking security
+6. overlooking security

 It's essential that employees are able to do their jobs properly from home, but it's also important that operating with a remote workforce doesn't raise security risks for the company.
 If this is a concern for your business, there are measures you can put in place to increase protection and keep your sensitive information and assets safe.